Sydney Harbour Bridge

 Fast Facts: –

-- The initial three coats on the bridge required 272,000 litres of paint.
+- The initial three coats on the bridge required 272,000 liters of paint.

 - Sydney Harbour Bridge carries all kinds of traffic including rail, vehicles, bicycles and pedestrians.